sseshan/homepage/papers/_posts/2007-05-01-2007-Greenstein-hotos.md

 Bibtex Entry:

 @inproceedings{2007-Greenstein-hotos,
-    author = "Greenstein, B. and Gummadi, R. and Pang, J. and Chen, M. and Kohno, T. and Seshan, S. and Wetherall, D.", title = "Can Ferris Bueller Still Have His Day Off?
-Protecting Privacy in an Era of Wireless Devices", booktitle = "Workshop on Hot Topics in Operating Systems", month = "May",
+    author = "Greenstein, Ben and Gummadi, Ramakrishna and Pang, Jeffrey and Chen, Mike and Kohno, Tadayoshi and Seshan, Srinivasan and Wetherall, David", title = "Can Ferris Bueller Still Have His Day Off?
+Protecting Privacy in an Era of Wireless Devices", booktitle = "Workshop on Hot Topics in Operating Systems (HotOS)", month = "May",
     year = "2007",
     address = "San Diego, CA",